MistressPlague/CSharpExtensions/README.md

-GetToEndOfLine(this string sourceString) | Gets ALL Text In A String To The First NewLine ContainsAllOf(this string input, string[] terms) | Checks If All Of The Terms You Define Are In A String ConvertToString(this byte[] array) | Converts A byte[] To A String
+GetToEndOfLine(this string sourceString) | Gets ALL Text In A String To The First NewLine ContainsAllOf(this string input, string[] terms) | Checks If All Of The Terms You Define Are In A String ConvertToString(this byte[] array) | Converts A byte[] To A String ReplaceAtIndex(this string Source, string oldChar, string newChar, int indexJustBeforeoldChar) | Replaces Text ONLY At The Specified Starting Index - Use This As A Safe Replace Method